 Testing for COVID-19

-It has now been established that taxi drivers can be classed as part of the transport network and, as such, can self-refer for a test should you experience any symptoms.
+Taxi drivers are classed as part of the transport network.
+This means you can self-refer for a test if you experience any symptoms.

 Please sign in using the link entitled 'essential workers' and, when you are asked, please select the box for 'transport'.